 This fear of abandonment is deeply, primally human.
 In our early years we derive our identity and self worth from group belonging.

 In Midsommar, she has no one but a gelded group of aimless dorks.
 For some reason she feels she can’t listen to the strong advice of her girl friend on the phone.
 She’s in the prime of her young beauty.
-Perhaps she’s the kind of woman who wants a man, and wants the bonding.
+Perhaps she’s the kind of woman who does want a man, and craves the strong bonds.

-There are no men in her life to affirm her, support her, and empower her.
+But there are no men in her life to affirm her, support her, and empower her.
 No healthy examples of mature masculinity.
-And that’s a critical point.
+It’s all toxic.
+She sleeps under a painting of a fairytale bear, a Nordic symbol of primal strength.
+She feels she has none.

 She’s terrified that her unmet needs will drive everyone away.
 She’s desperate to be heard.
 I’m assuming that she’s left a home where she was very codependent with her parents.
 Their unhealthy relationship prompted her to find a soft, non-aggressive man?
 Perhaps her parents were authoritarian, pressing her into the shadows, quite possibly giving all the attention to her sister.
 Looking at the decor in their rooms, Dani’s room felt simple and chaotic.
 Her sister’s room was dense with detail and elements.